 - pool code compliant fencing

 - screening trees or fencing for privacy

-- Sight lines - Your view of the pool from inside the house (critical if you have children)
+- Sight lines to the pool - Your view of the pool from inside the house (especially critical if you have children)

 - Views from the pool - Your view from the pool to entertaining areas and through your gardens